runnerty/runnerty/docs/chains.md

 }
 ```

-Now, we can use these values everywhere across our iterable chain:
+Now, we can use these values anywhere in our iterable chain:

 ```json
 {